ivanbrennan/ivanbrennan.github.io/source/_posts/2017-08-05-command-history-filter.markdown

 Getting the Awk script just right took some work, and I found it helpful to have some [automated tests](https://github.com/ivanbrennan/dotfiles/blob/master/shell/filter_test) at my back as I fiddled with it.

-When processing multiline entries, I decided that if a command is complex enough to warrant mutliple lines, it's worth remembering, even if its first line matches an uninteresting pattern.
+When processing multiline entries, I decided that if a command is complex enough to warrant mutliple lines, it's worth remembering, even if its first line matches an "uninteresting" pattern.
 The "uninteresting" predicate ended up as:

     ($1 ~ /^(ls?|man|cat)$/) || /^[[:alpha:]]$/